drduh/macOS-Security-and-Privacy-Guide/README.md

 Running applications from the App Store or that are [Notarized](https://support.apple.com/guide/security/app-code-signing-process-sec3ad8e6e53/web) by Apple may reduce malware risk: Apple performs an automated scan on notarized applications and App Store requires a [review process](https://developer.apple.com/app-store/review/guidelines/).

-Otherwise, obtain software from trusted sources like directly from the developer's website or GitHub.
+Otherwise, obtain software from trusted sources, such as from the developer's website or GitHub.
 Always make sure that the browser/terminal is using HTTPS.

 ## App Sandbox